This and that for your Sunday reading.

 - Matt Bruenig writes that the concentration of wealth and power which is largely being attributed to crony capitalism is a natural byproduct of laissez-faire economics as well:

 An economy that distributes the national income based solely on the marginal productivity of each unit of capital and labor is an economy that will still feature massive levels of inequality and poverty.
-This is so for three reasons:
+This is so for three reasons:- Ed Pilkington explores the widespread poverty already present in the U.S. And Heather Keller and Leah Gramlich discuss the massive costs of malnutrition beyond its direct impacts on health care.

 No amount of increasing competition, trimming intellectual property rights, or lowering barriers to entry would solve these problems.
 More specifically, eradicating rent-seeking would not solve these problems because these problems are not caused by rents.
 Instead, we need a big welfare state to fix problem one, strong (“rent-seeking”) labor organizations to fix problem two, and the redistribution and socialization of capital to fix problem three.